taysatte/buggle/README.md

 ### 🪲 Buggle - The Daily Coding Challenge

-Buggle is a web application designed to challenge programmers with a new debugging puzzle every day.
-Inspired by popular daily word games, Buggle presents users with a snippet of code containing a subtle bug.
-Your task is to identify and fix the anomaly to achieve the correct output within a limited number of attempts.
+Ever played Wordle?
+Now imagine that, but for debugging code.
+Every day, Buggle throws you a new code snippet with a sneaky bug hiding in it.
+Your mission?
+Find it, fix it, and get the right output - all in a limited number of tries.

-Sharpen your debugging skills, climb the leaderboards, and share your results with friends!
+Hunt down bugs, compete on the leaderboards, and flex your debugging prowess with friends!

 ---